 Here's how it looks.

-Start with your feet shoulder width and your arms out to the sides with your thumbs up.
+Description: Start with your feet shoulder width and your arms out to the sides with your thumbs up.
 Your shoulder blades should be pulled together.
 Push your hips back and shift your torso forward while extending your left leg straight back until it's parallel to the ground.

 Keep a slight arch in your low back as you shift forward in order to put a greater stretch on your hamstrings.
 Squeeze your right glute as you return to the starting position.
 This move should be relatively slow and under perfect control.

-Perform 15 perfect reps with each leg.
+Goal: Perform 15 perfect reps with each leg.
 The newfound stability strength and mobility will carry over well to all deadlift and squat variations.

 Your goal should be to achieve the recommended number of reps for each exercise.
 Once you accomplish it, perform one or two sets of each exercise at the beginning of your weight training workouts.
 They serve as a perfect warm-up that activates your muscles by enhancing neural transmission.